 - Coarse Gravel

 - Door/Drawer Handles

 - Cement Mixer

 - Paint Brush

-First thing to do is to use some cement epoxy to embed the rebar securely into the concrete foundation. drill the hole and epoxy it in.
+The first thing to do is to use some cement epoxy to embed the rebar securely into the concrete foundation. drill the hole and epoxy it in.

 Next, create a dry well for the drain water to go.
 If you can just connect the drain for the sink to a house drain pipe, this isn’t necessary.

 Dig a deep hole that is a bit larger than the barrel that you have.
 Drill many holes into the barrel, and put the drain pipes through the lid.
 The bottom of the barrel isn’t necessary.
 Put the barrel into the hole and fill it with coarse gravel.

 Mix up the mortar/mud and lay the first layer of bricks.
 They should be as close to perfectly level as possible.